-On September 25, 2020, we entered into the an offering agreement, or the Wainwright Offering Agreement, with H.C.
-Wainwright & Co., LLC, or Wainwright, pursuant to which we may offer and sell, from time to time, at our option, up to \$25.0 million of our ADSs through an "at-the-market" equity offering program under which Wainwright has agreed to act as sales agent.
-As of February 22, 2021, we have sold 3,077,851 ADSs having an aggregate offering price of \$7.3 million under the Wainwright Offering Agreement.
+On September 25, 2020, we entered into the Original HCW Offering Agreement with HCW.
+Pursuant to the Original HCW Offering Agreement, we were able to offer and sell, from time to time, at our option, up to \$25.0 million of our ADSs through an "at-the-market" equity offering program under which HCW agreed to act as sales agent.
+From the effective date of the Original HCW Offering Agreement through September 3, 2021, we sold an aggregate of 7,381,101 ADSs for an aggregate offering price of \$24.5 million.
+On September 3, 2021, the Original HCW Offering Agreement was terminated.

 On January 22, 2021, we sold 14,375,000 ADSs at a price to the public of \$2.40 per ADS, resulting in gross proceeds of \$34.5 million.
-Wainwright acted as the sole book-running manager for the offering.
+HCW acted as the sole book-running manager for the offering.
 We paid an aggregate of \$2.4 million in placement agent fees and expenses and issued placement agent warrants to purchase 718,750 ADS.
 The placement agent warrants are immediately exercisable at a price of \$3.00 per ADS, subject to adjustment in certain circumstances, and expire five years from the commencement of sales under the offering.